monopole/snt/basics/namespaces.md

 [namespace]: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces

-The command blocks that follow create pods, services, replicasets, ingress points, etc..
-These resources exist in a [namespace].
+The command blocks that follow create pods, services, replicasets, ingress points, etc.  These resources exist in a [namespace].

-Namespaces divide the set of all resources into subsets.
 A command like `kubectl delete pod shoeShopServer` or the more dramatic `kubectl delete pods --all` implicitly operates only on the currently active namespace, leaving pods in other namespaces alone.

 <!-- @getNamespaces -->
 ```